nysthee/go-training/README.md

     cd ${GOPATH}/src/github.com/MarcGrol/go-training  # start editing
     ${GOPATH}/bin/go-training                         # to run program

-**Step 2: Create a struct and unit-test it**
+**Step 2: Create a struct**

-The struct should carry your name, age and interests.
+Create a struct with the following attributes: your name, age and interests.

+- Print the values to stdout
+- Create a unit-test to proove that the values a correct.

 Examples can be found on:
  - defining a struct: https://github.com/MarcGrol/goopenkitchen/blob/master/struct/struct.go
  - unit-testing: https://github.com/MarcGrol/goopenkitchen/blob/master/testit/reverse_test.go

-**Step 3: Create a http-client and write a test to proove it**
+**Step 3: Create a http-client**

-A running server can be reached at: TODO
+- Test it manually: A running server can be reached at: TODO
+- Write a test to proove it works

 Examples can be found on:
  - http-client: TODO
  - testing a http-client: TODO

+**Step 4: Create a HTTP-server**

+- Test it manually from your browser or using curl
-**Step 4: Create a HTTP-server and write a test to proove it**
+- Write a test to proove it works

 Examples can be found on:
  - http-server: https://github.com/MarcGrol/goopenkitchen/blob/master/webserver/webserver.go